lraycheva/core/tutorials/guides/03_angular/angular.md

 If everything is correct, when you open the apps, you should see in the top left corner "Glue42 is available".

 *Note that when you refresh the Stocks app on it's own, you will see that the Glue42 initialization is unsuccessful.
-This is because it cannot currently connect to the Glue42 environment provided by the [Main application](../../developers/core-concepts/web-platform/overview/index.html) and therefore cannot discover the Main app.
-To be able to connect to Glue42, all [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps **must** be opened by the [Web Platform application](../../developers/core-concepts/web-platform/overview/index.html)) or by another [Web Client](../../developers/core-concepts/web-client/overview/index.html) application already connected to the Glue42 environment.*
+This is because it cannot currently connect to the Glue42 environment provided by the [Main app](../../developers/core-concepts/web-platform/overview/index.html) and therefore cannot discover the Main app.
+To be able to connect to Glue42, all [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps **must** be opened by the [Web Platform app](../../developers/core-concepts/web-platform/overview/index.html)) or by another [Web Client](../../developers/core-concepts/web-client/overview/index.html) app already connected to the Glue42 environment.*

 To verify that the initializations are correct, open the browser console of the **Clients** app (press `F12`) and execute the following: